ka9cql/pifm/README.md

 from a [post on MAKE](http://blog.makezine.com/2012/12/10/raspberry-pi-as-an-fm-transmitter/?parent=Electronics) by Matt Richardson

 The antenna is optional, but range is reduced from ~100 meters to ~10cm without the antenna.
-The sound file must be 16 bit ~~mono~~ wav format.
+The sound file can be 16 bit mono or stereo wav format.

 ### New!
 Now with stereo